-In 2019, the number of EMS industry mergers and acquisitions increased from the year before.
-M&A transactions closed during 2019 totaled 28, up 40% from a revised count of 20 in 2018.
+In 2020, the number of EMS industry mergers and acquisitions increased from the year before.
+M&A transactions closed during 2020 totaled 26, down by two from the previous year.
 Transaction totals have been in decline since a post-recession high of 45 in 2010 (Chart 1).
 The lackluster macro environment and associated uncertainties that followed the recession have not encouraged deal making.
 The most common deal in 2019 was service or supply chain extension (marked S on the Scorecard).
 In 2019, this was the most popular type of deal, similar to the year before.
 Last year, there were 11 instances of EMS providers buying operations for supply or service chain extension, up from 10 the year before (Chart 2, p.
 4).
 As the industry has matured and providers have built out their service offerings, fewer companies generally need to acquire capabilities.

-For the 13th time in the past 16 years, combined revenue for the top 25 contract manufacturers (EMS providers and ODMs) grew in 2018.
-Last year, the top 25 revenue totaled $428 billion, up 9.7% from 2017 (Chart 1).
-Because the top 25 group accounts for 80–90% of revenue in the outsourcing space, this upward tick in revenue serves as an approximate indicator of how the contract manufacturing market behaved in 2018.
-Perhaps more encouraging than the increase in growth was the realization that the top 25 as a whole performed well and increased more than the global economy, which grew at a 3.6% rate in 2018, according to the International Monetary Fund.
-Longer-term industry attractiveness is raised by a plethora of near-term catalysts.
-This suggests that expectations have modestly risen, while the fundamental outlook could become more receptive due to rapid growth in key end markets such as telecom infrastructure, computing, consumer/smartphones, and semiconductor capital equipment.
+In 2019, for the fourteenth time in the past 16 years, combined revenue for the top 25 contract manufacturers (EMS providers and ODMs) grew.
+Last year, top 25 revenue totaled $461 billion, just barely up 1.2% from 2018 (Chart 1).
+Because the top 25 group accounts for 80–90% of revenue in the outsourcing space, this upward tick in revenue serves as an approximate indicator of how the contract manufacturing market behaved in 2019.